raony/pugpexxix/README.md

 go up, with the costs surpassing the benefits at some point around mini dsls and pure syntactc sugar.

-the costs of doing metaprogramming, obviously, is manutenability.
+the costs of doing metaprogramming, obviously, is maintainability.

 so, take a look at the classes here, this is the designed way of doing this: